devopsdays/devopsdays-web/content/events/2024-houston/sponsor.md

     <dt>Whom should we send?</dt>
     <dd>This is a community event, so it is better to send engineers rather than sales people.</dd>
     <dt>As a Platinum/Gold we are supposed to have 5-minute/1-minute slot to address the attendees.
 When will that be?
 How will it work?</dt>
     <dd>We are still working on an exact schedule, but you will address the audience right after the keynote talks on one of the two days.
 For 5-minute slot you are welcome to use slides.
-An email in late September will provide additional details.</dd>
+An email in late May will provide additional details.</dd>
     <dt>How do we get our free tickets to the event?</dt>
     <dd>An access code for your free tickets will be emailed to you. </dd>
 	<dt>Does our team need to register upon arrival?</dt>